thunderbird89/esf/stories/story-knock-knock.md

 > "Correct tactical assessment.
 We do not need to win.
 We need to survive.
 Ryzak doctrine emphasizes decisive engagement.
 If we deny them quick victory, force extended combat, reduce their strategic momentum—Federation reinforcements will arrive with overwhelming force."

+SUNTZU's form flickered as it processed additional data.

+> "Additional strategic asset: Jovian Shipyards.
+Two battleships currently in refit status.
+If we prioritize emergency deployment protocols, rush critical systems online, we can deploy *Lord Cardigan* and *Gallipoli* approximately three to four hours after Ryzak emergence.
+They will not be optimal—reduced crew efficiency, secondary systems incomplete—but operational battleship-grade firepower."

+> "And *Typhoon*?"
+Chen asked.

+> "Fully operational.
+Can take defensive position immediately.
+Three battleships alter Ryzak tactical calculus significantly.
+Their carriers will need to dedicate strike craft to capital ship suppression rather than fighter superiority, and their battleships will need to primary ours, leaving them unable to engage the station or smaller vessels."

 > "Probability of survival for sixteen hours?"
 Chen asked.

 > "With Earth assets and optimal coordination: seventy-three percent," HARBINGER said.
 "The timeline favors defense.
 Every hour we hold reduces Ryzak tactical options and increases probability of reinforcement arrival."